Airy beam: Experimental observation

+vs. the electromagnetic interaction that governs optical and electron diffraction.

 Modified Airy beams

 Attenuation-compensation

 Beams may encounter losses as they travel through materials which will cause attenuation of the beam intensity.
 A property common to non-diffracting (or propagation-invariant) beams, such as the Airy beam and Bessel beam, is the ability to control the longitudinal intensity envelope of the beam without significantly altering the other characteristics of the beam.
 This can be used to create Airy beams which grow in intensity at they travel and can be used to counteract losses, therefore maintaining a beam of constant intensity as it propagates.
 In temporal domain, an analogous modified dispersion-free attenuation-compensating Airy-based ("rocket") pulse was previously proposed and demonstrated in, designed to compensate media losses as it propagates through dispersive media.

 Applications

 Optical trapping and manipulation

 Researchers at the University of St. Andrews have used Airy beams to manipulate small particles, moving them along curves and around corners.
 This may find use in fields such as microfluidic engineering and cell biology.